Opinion | The Biden team began exactly the reset we need on China

 In fact, Mr. Blinken’s speech and other tough opening moves by the Biden team were exactly the reset that was needed after the Trump administration’s confused and often contradictory treatment of China.
 As president, Donald Trump repeatedly heaped public praise on Mr. Xi and, in private meetings, reportedly encouraged his repression in Hong Kong and Xinjiang; President Biden bluntly told the dictator in their first phone call that Mr. Xi was wrong to believe in American decline.
-The day before last week’s discussions in Anchorage, the administration sanctioned two dozen officials involved in the Hong Kong repression, and on Monday the United States joined with the European Union in adopting new sanctions against those involved in the genocidal campaign against Xinjiang’s ethnic Uyghurs.
+The day before last week’s discussions in Anchorage, the administration sanctioned two dozen officials involved in the Hong Kong repression.
+And in an impressive joint action, the United States on Monday joined Britain, Canada, Australia and New Zealand in adopting new sanctions, in parallel with the European Union, against those involved in the genocidal campaign against Xinjiang’s ethnic Uyghurs.

 The administration has made clear that its strong opposition to China’s human rights abuses and belligerence toward Taiwan and other neighbors does not preclude cooperation on matters of mutual interest.
 Just as President Ronald Reagan lambasted the Soviet Union as an “evil empire” while striking landmark arms control agreements, Mr. Biden is looking for common ground with Mr. Xi on climate change, the nuclear programs of Iran and North Korea, and a peace settlement in Afghanistan.
 A senior administration official told The Post’s John Hudson that after the rhetorical fireworks, the two sides “immediately got down to business” and had “substantive, serious and direct discussions.”